xmusphlkg/CNIDS/Report/history/latest/Poliomyelitis.md

-Seasonal Patterns: According to the provided data, no clear seasonal pattern can be observed for cases and deaths related to Poliomyelitis in mainland China prior to October 2023.
-The number of cases and deaths have consistently remained low over the years, with no noticeable fluctuations or identifiable seasonal peaks.

-Peak and Trough Periods: As previously mentioned, there are no distinct periods of high or low points evident in the data.
-The number of cases and deaths has consistently remained low, without any significant increases or decreases observed over time.

-Overall Trends: The overall trend for cases and deaths related to Poliomyelitis in mainland China before October 2023 is characterized by consistently low numbers.
-There is no significant upward or downward trend evident in the data.

-Discussion: The absence of Poliomyelitis cases and deaths in mainland China before October 2023 indicates successful control and prevention measures implemented by public health authorities.
-The consistently low numbers suggest that the disease has been effectively managed, possibly through vaccination programs and other public health interventions.
-However, it is crucial to continue monitoring and surveillance efforts to ensure that the disease remains under control and to prevent any potential outbreaks in the future.
 ## Introduction

 Poliomyelitis, commonly known as polio, is a highly infectious viral disease caused by the poliovirus.
 Primarily affecting children under the age of five, the virus spreads from person to person, predominantly through the fecal-oral route or, less frequently, by a common vehicle (for example, contaminated water or food).
 Once it enters the body, the virus multiplies in the intestine, from where it can invade the nervous system and cause paralysis.
 While there is no cure for polio, it can be prevented by immunization with a polio vaccine.
 Polio cases have diminished significantly due to global vaccination efforts.